 - Tweezers– the preciseness of the tweezers depends on the object you are trying to manipulate

 - Object for Observation– this could be thread, hair, newspaper piece, insect wings, etc. It’s best if it’s thin enough for light to penetrate the object.

-- Lens Paper– to clean your slides and cover slips of finger prints!
+- Microscope Cleaning Kit– to clean your slides and cover slips of finger prints!